WEZI (FM): WMXQ

 In 1998, Capstar purchased the station.
 It kept the Hot AC format but changed its call sign to WMXQ, with the station also rebranding as "Mix 103."

 Capstar sold WMXQ to Cox Radio in 2000.
 Cox switched the format to all-1980s music on November 1, 2000, calling the station "102.9 The Point".

 WXXJ

-On February 25, 2009, at 5:55 a.m., Cox flipped WMXQ to alternative rock as "X102.9."
+On February 25, 2009, at 5:55 am, Cox flipped WMXQ to alternative rock as "X102.9."
 The last song on "The Point" was "Don't You (Forget About Me)" by Simple Minds (bookending the format, as it was the first song that launched "The Point").
 The first song on "X" was "Chop Suey!" by System of a Down.
-The station was launched to compete with heritage modern rock station WPLA (now mainstream rock WWJK).
-The WXXJ call letters were adopted on April 7, 2009.
+The station was launched to compete with heritage modern rock station WPLA (now mainstream rock).
+The WXXJ call sign was adopted on April 7, 2009.

 As WXXJ rose in the ratings, it began an offensive against its format rival.
 The station flew a banner over Metropolitan Park during the last Planetfest and interfered with WPLA's annual "Easter Keg Hunt" by bribing people with $300 for the kegs.
 WPLA management called police to stop the activity.
 On August 4, 2010, WPLA ended its alternative rock format, switching to classic hits, leaving WXXJ as the only modern rock station in Jacksonville until 2019.

 WEZI

 On November 20, 2017, WXXJ swapped formats and frequencies with sister station WEZI (106.5 FM), adopting that station's soft adult contemporary format and re-branded as "Easy 102.9".
 At first, "Easy" played all Christmas music, but on December 26, 2017, the Soft AC format resumed on 102.9 FM.
 The two stations swapped call signs on November 26, 2017.

-Over time, WEZI has evolved into a more mainstream adult contemporary format, phasing in more current songs and re-focusing on adult contemporary hits from the 1980s, 1990s, 2000s and 2010s.
+Over time, WEZI has evolved into a more mainstream adult contemporary format, phasing in more current songs and re-focusing on adult contemporary hits from the 1980s, 1990s, 2000s, 2010s and some more recent 2020s.
+The station has consistently competed with AC station WEJZ, owned by Renda Broadcasting, as they are often very close in the Nielsen Audio Ratings.

+Christmas Music

+In late November 2017, WEZI flipped to all Christmas music for the holidays.
+This took place during the frequency swap with WXXJ in an apparent attempt to gather attention to the new frequency.
+Between 2018 and 2023, the station trickled in Christmas songs within the regular format, in the weeks leading up to the holidays, without going fulltime Christmas.

+However, in early November 2024, WEZI made a surprise switch to all Christmas music, calling itself "Jacksonville's Home for the Holidays".
+This competes with 96.1 WEJZ, the long-time Christmas music station in the Jacksonville radio market.